-During his freshman year at James Pace High School in Brownsville, Texas, he and friends hosted freestyle battles during their lunch break, gaining the attention of fellow classmates, security and custodial staff.
+During his freshman year at James Pace High School in Brownsville, Texas, he and friends hosted freestyle battles during their lunch break, drawing the attention of fellow classmates, security and custodial staff.

 Within just a few months, he independently launched CarltonZeus.com, released The Spread Mixtape, and Carlton Zeus ultra premium tees.
-In addition, he was seen, heard, and featured in magazines, radio, and countless websites across the nation.
+In addition, he was seen, heard, and featured in magazines, radio, and internet stuff across the nation.
 What appeared to be an overnight buzz was solidified with one-of-a-kind live performances throughout Texas in the company of San Antonio's most talented live musicians.

 By the end of 2011, his perseverance paid off, making The Current's Top 10 Albums of 2011 and coined “Best local rapper” by the publication's chief editor.
 In an interview with a local radio station, Zeus briefly discussed multiple offers on the table, asserting his focus was "accomplishing personal goals and letting everything else fall into place."

-As of 2013, Zeus has teamed up with Michael theDMG Gomez, and an array of live musicians - specialized in all genres, in hopes of delivering a timeless album that enthusiasts of all tastes will love and share.
+As of 2014, Zeus has teamed up with Michael theDMG Gomez, Ace 1, and an array of live musicians - specialized in all genres, in hopes of delivering a timeless album that enthusiasts of all tastes will love and share.